huggingface/blog/daily-papers.md

 On each paper’s page, you’ll find related resources, such as models, datasets, Spaces and other useful collections, all linked on the right side.

-Authors can easily associate their models or datasets with their paper by simply adding paper's arXiv link to the README.md file of their resources.
+Authors can easily associate their models or datasets with their paper by simply adding paper's arXiv URL to the README.md file of their resources.
 This feature not only gives authors a chance to highlight their work but also helps users access everything they need in one convenient place.

 ## 🗳 Show Your Support with Upvotes